akeneo/pim-helpcenter/README.md

 When you create a new branch from master, such as `v5`, don't forget to remove the deployment of this configuration file in the `v5` version.
 It is just one line to remove in the `deploy` step of the `Makefile`.

+## Create a branch for a new major version

+When you want to create a new major branch from the `master` branch, you have some modifications to do.
+Actually, all these operations have already been done to create the branch v4 from the master branch in this PR: https://github.com/akeneo/pim-helpcenter/pull/479.

+You have to do the same to make it work correctly.

 ## Documentation contribution

 It's right [here](https://github.com/akeneo/pim-helpcenter/wiki).